 Obtaining asylum in the USA is a form of protection granted to people who are persecuted in their countries of origin for political, religious, race, nationality or membership of a particular social group.

 People who are persecuted also have other protection options related to asylum such as Temporary Protected Status (TPS) or refugee status, among others.

 If you need help filing an asylum application, Lluis Law’s asylum lawyers can help you present your asylum affirmatively for USCIS or defend you in the court.
 Our asylum attorneys have over 50 years of experience in representing refugees through the complex asylum process here in Los Angeles.

-The right of asylum in the USA
+The right of asylum in the USA in 2021

 The term asylum refers to the protection of people who request it for various reasons and situations.
 Asylum occurs when the host country offers a security and protection that the country of origin cannot guarantee.

 The situations that cause asylum applications are: humanitarian crises, political violence, natural catastrophes and armed conflicts, among others.